 Always remember: even if you think your mind is 100% made up – try a similar car or van for comparison.
 This will either confirm your first choice, or you may be surprised by the different experience.

-A brand-new car is a significant investment and you only have a short space of time to decide whether the car you’re viewing is right for you, so it is important to check everything carefully before agreeing to buy.
+A brand-new car is a significant purchase and you only have a short space of time to decide whether the car you’re viewing is right for you, so it is important to check everything carefully before agreeing to buy.

 When you test drive a brand-new car, you know the car will drive correctly so it’s the small details you need to look out for to decide whether the car suits your driving style.
 Be sure to keep an eye out for things that are wrong mechanically or don’t feel right when driving.

-Here’s a handy checklist you can refer to before or during the new car test drive:
+Here’s a handy checklist you can refer to before or during the new car test drive.

 When test driving a used car, you must be aware that it is an entirely different scenario than test driving a new car.
 Some of the same tips will apply, but above all, you must make sure the car is in a decent condition.